-Back in the day… long before they were slathered in Buffalo sauce; or attained center stage in trendy eateries.
-Long before they found themselves delivered by barely covered young ladies, only to be gnawed on by beer soaked middle-aged men.
-(I’m referring to the wings not the ladies).
+Back in the day… long before they were slathered in Buffalo sauce; or attained a center stage in trendy eateries.
+Long before they found themselves delivered by barely covered young ladies, only to be gnawed on by beer-soaked middle-aged men.
+(I’m referring to the wings, not the ladies).
 These humble and understated parts of the chicken were known by one and all as “poor people” food.
-Yep, that’s right… it wasn’t very long-ago, wings were most often bought by the gallon bucket at your local Piggly Wiggly.
+Yep, that’s right… it wasn’t very long ago, wings were most often bought by the gallon bucket at your local Piggly Wiggly.
 Wings, livers, and gizzards gave the most bang for the buck, and let me tell you something…I ate more than my fair share of those things.
+Well… not the gizzards, I don’t like ’em, the longer you chew ’em, the bigger they get.
 Where’s this going you ask?
 Well…hold on a minute, we’re just about there.

-You see…there’s a lesson to be learned in the humble wing, you could say a quiet, solemn, sense of purpose, free from vanity (unlike those prima-donnas of the poultry world known as chicken breasts), and the thighs, and we’ve all heard stories about those guys.
+You see…there’s a lesson to be learned in the humble wing, you could say a quiet, solemn, sense of purpose, free from vanity (unlike those prima-donnas of the poultry world known as chicken breasts), and those thighs… well we’ve all heard stories about those guys.
 Nope…the wings have a job to do and they know it, and part of that job is teaching us just a little about “humility.”

-In my not so humble opinion, life needs to be a bit more like the supper table, and that platter of fried chicken, (told ya we’d get there).
-My mother never, and I mean never grabbed the first, or the last of anything.
-Grabbing the first piece was frowned on, and viewed as arrogant and self serving, while grabbing the last was seen as selfish and uncaring.
+In my not-so-humble opinion, life needs to be a bit more like the supper table and that platter of fried chicken, (told ya we’d get there).
+My mother never, and I mean never ever grabbed the first or the last of anything.
+Grabbing the first piece was frowned on, and viewed as arrogant and self-serving while grabbing the last was seen as selfish and uncaring.
 In our house, this resulted in a dozen or so hands grasping at the same plate at the same time.
-For more of this, refer to the great Jerry Clower and his story “The last piece of chicken.”
-The nuts and bolts of this little tale boils down to watching out for the one behind you.
-As crazy as this may sound…the type of piece you choose, reflects the personality you possess.
+For more, refer to the great Jerry Clower and his story “The last piece of chicken.”
+The nuts and bolts of this little tale boil down to watching out for the one behind you.
+As crazy as this may sound…the type of piece you choose reflects your personality.

 Let’s get preachy: Romans 12: 10 NIV